-- 12.1 If early help is appropriate, the DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
+12.1 If early help is appropriate, the DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.

 - 12.2 The DSL will keep the case under constant review and the school will consider a referral to local authority children's social care if the situation does not seem to be improving.
-Timelines of interventions will be monitored and reviewed.

-- 12.3 Procedures for early help may include:

-- (a) Referral to the school counsellor

-- (b) Behaviour Therapist

-- (c) CAMHS

-- (d) CAMHS Sharp Team

-- (e) BEMHS

-- (f) MARF (DSL will make this referral)

-- (g) Whole Life disability team- pupils who have an EHCP

-- (h) AP Taskforce (Denewood & Unity only)

-12.4 Please see the academy's DSL for more information
+Timelines of interventions will be monitored and reviewed. - 12.3 Procedures for early help may include: - (a) Referral to the school counsellor: for children with a need for emotional support - (b) Behaviour Therapist: for children who may need support with their behaviour - (c) CAMHS: Child Adolescent Mental health Service - (d) CAMHS Sharp Team: for self-harming - (e) BEMHS: Behavioural Emotional Mental Health Service - (f) MARF (DSL will make this referral): Multi-Agency Referral Form - (g) Whole Life disability team: for pupils who have an EHCP - (h) Community Public Health: for health support - (i) Speech and Language Service: for children who may be struggling with communication - 12.4 Please see the academy's DSL for more information